Delhi HC stays order barring restaurants from levying service charge on customers

 At Wednesday’s hearing, Justice Yashwant Varma ordered that all restaurants and hotels must prominently display the service charge on menus and other places.

-The judge recorded a submission by the counsels representing the restaurants that they will not levy service charge on takeaway food orders.
+The judge recorded a submission by the counsels representing the restaurants that they will not levy a service charge on takeaway food orders.

 “If you don’t want to pay, don’t enter the restaurant,” the High Court said.
 “It is ultimately a question of choice.”